sonatype/nexus-oss/README.md

 </settings>
 ```

+Note: As Maven "best practice", it is highly recommended to set up your own instance of Nexus and your local builds should use it instead of directly
-Note: If you plan to proxy the be sure to add both release and snapshot proxy repositories for the above URL.
+reaching out, fetch from remote.
+In such case, to properly proxy the forge URL above, be sure to add both release and snapshot proxy repositories for it, as
+it is actually a repository group having "mixed" repository policy.

 Have fun,
 Sonatype Team